dpthornton/getting_cleaning_data/codeBook.md

 For each of the above variables, the mean and standard deviations were further calculated ('-mean()' and '-std()'), to give a total 68 variables in the data set.

-As described further below, the dataset has been grouped by subject and activity name to produce the means for each variable.
+The final data set has been grouped by subject and activity name to produce the means for each variable.